ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 Prometheus is exactly that tool, it can identify memory usage, CPU usage, available disk space, etc.
 We can predefine certain thresholds about which we want to get notified.

-In our example it could have been that the memory of our failing server would have reached 70% memory usage for more than 1 hour, and could've sent an alert to our admins before the crash happened.
+In our example it could have been that the memory of our failing server would have reached 70% memory usage for more than one hour, and could've sent an alert to our admins before the crash happened.

 ## How it works